User Access Metrics Monitoring¶

 Use Cases¶

-It supports monitoring metric data for various application types including Web, Android, iOS, and Miniapp.
-For example, you can monitor the JS error rate on the Web side based on city dimensions.
+Supports monitoring of metrics data for multiple types of applications such as Web, Android, iOS, and Miniapp.
+For example, it can monitor JS error rates based on city dimensions for Web applications.

 Monitoring Configuration¶